mhdawson/google-drive-wrapper/README.md

 uploadNewFiles takes the following arguments:

-* gdriveDirectory - folder in google drive to uplaod files into will be converted into google file id using getMetaForFileName().
+* gdriveDirectory - folder in google drive to upload files into, will be converted into google file id using getMetaForFileName().
 * sourceDirectory - local directory with the files to upload
 * moveTo - directory to which files are moved to after they